twolfson/twolfson.com/articles/learning-to-forget.md

 - Put the pen back together and into the notepad ring
 - Put the notepad back in its area

+Once the thought has been written down, I let my mind drift and it begins to think about other topics.
+If I think about something else that I want to remember, then I write it down again.

-**Warning: Perform this in the dark and with a notepad because a cellphone or room light will stop melatonin production and prolonge lying in bed falling asleep.**
+**Note: Perform this in the dark and with a notepad because any light will stop melatonin production and prolong not falling asleep.**

-When I wake up, I read the note and the thought rushes back into memory.
-Then, I can consider the thought offloaded to paper.
+In the morning, I read the note and the thought rushes back into memory.
+Then, I re-transcribe it (usually it has some typos or scribbles), and then consider this note as the same from our "Remembering an item" section.

-**Advantages:**

-Once written down, my mind frees up and starts to think about finer details or other topics.
-Thus, my fixation is relieved.
-I have controlled my forgetting, allowing me to remember the thought later.

 **Suggestions:**